hphelion/documentation/upload-publish-partner-images135.md

 * architecture = `x86_64` or `i686`<br>
     This property is used by Nova to spin up instances and you must set it to either x86_64 or i686.

-##### Displaying images in the HP Helion Cloud management console ##### {#publishReqsDisplay}
+##### Displaying images in the HP Helion Public Cloud management console ##### {#publishReqsDisplay}
-The HP Helion Cloud management console uses custom properties to categorize and display an image.
+The HP Helion Public Cloud management console uses custom properties to categorize and display an image.
 If you want to use the management console, set the following custom properties to control how the image is categorized and displayed.

 <table>
   <thead>